rkaranam/nexmo-developer/_documentation/stitch/overview.md

 # Nexmo Stitch Overview [Developer Preview]

+Documentation for the product formerly known as Stitch will go here.

 Nexmo Stitch is a conversation-centric product consisting of iOS, Android, and JavaScript SDKs and an API.

 Stitch enables communications across multiple channels including: